zopencommunity/meta/docs/workshop/workshop.md

 	After approximately 10 minutes for `git` build, test and install.

-## Module 7: Porting a new open source tool with Zopen Community (20 mins)
+## Module 7: Porting a new open source tool with zopen community (20 mins)

 Now that you understand the build process, let's attempt to port an open source tool to z/OS by leveraging `zopen generate`.